-RIT's communication master's degree hosts innovative curriculum that is grounded in today’s social sciences and humanities concepts and applications.
+RIT's communication master's degree hosts an innovative curriculum that is grounded in today’s social sciences and humanities concepts and applications.
 You’ll engage with our diverse and dynamic faculty of accomplished communication researchers and practitioners, who will teach you how to research a communication challenge, create compelling messages, and analyze media content and audience engagement.

-RIT’s Communication Master’s Program
+RIT’s Communication MS

-With communication courses spanning artificial intelligence, digital storytelling, digital advertising, social media analytics, and strategic communication, RIT’s communication master’s degree prepares you to excel in the ever-changing fields of communication, public relations, marketing, and branding.
+With communication courses spanning artificial intelligence, digital storytelling, digital advertising, social media analytics, and strategic communication, RIT’s communication master’s prepares you to excel in the ever-changing fields of communication, public relations, marketing, and branding.
 You’ll learn how to leverage technology to reach and engage audiences, craft compelling messages that stand out, analyze media content, and understand how analytics and big data drive smart decision-making.
 You’ll become an effective content, brand, or marketing manager; social media strategist; or PR/communication officer who can deliver the results an organization is looking for.
-If pursuing a doctoral degree is a future career aspiration, RIT’s program will help you grow into an accomplished researcher as you develop an in depth understanding of the communication field.
+If pursuing a doctoral degree is a future career aspiration, RIT’s program will help you grow into an accomplished researcher as you develop an in-depth understanding of the communication field.

-Why Get Your Communication Master’s Degree from RIT?
+Why Get Your Communication MS from RIT?

 RIT is known for creativity and innovation.
 In fact, U.S. News & World Report ranked RIT 50th on the list of “Most Innovative Schools” for 2021.
 What does this mean for you as a communication professional?

 It means unprecedented access to vast resources in technology and innovation that can only be found at RIT.
 Diverse and dynamic faculty, comprised of accomplished communication researchers and practitioners, adds depth and real-world insight to your courses.
-Access to classes from across the university allow you to differentiate yourself by pairing your communication master’s degree with elective courses in marketing, analytics, information technology, new media, management, design thinking, data analytics, and more.
+Access to classes from across the university allows you to differentiate yourself by pairing your communication master’s degree with elective courses in marketing, analytics, information technology, new media, management, design thinking, data analytics, and more.
 Smart classrooms, makerspaces, and an entrepreneurial ecosystem are designed for you to connect, share, and develop your ideas.
 All of this is designed for you to have an outstanding academic experience through hands-on learning and real-world application of knowledge.
 You’ll graduate with a degree and the experience needed to stand out in a competitive job market.

-Jobs in Communication
+Jobs in Communications